katikkale15/personal-protective-gear-detection-yolo/README.md

-# personal-protective-gear-detection-yolo
-This project detects if a person is wearing any protective gear, if so which one.
-This is attained using yolo v7.
+This is a project to demonstrate if a worker is wearing the protective gear or not, it will also print the probability of the protective gear being said detected.
+There are unique names as opposed to the equipment they represent assigned to each gear to make it cleaner and easy to understand.
+This is done using yolv7, wherein pre-trained normal coco weights have been taken and have been modified as per the respective application and then tested across an image and 3 demo videos.